Fiji is primarily mountainous because of its location in the Pacific Ring of Fire, presenting vast elevations and valleys.

 Fiji’s topography has a significant impact on its climate and natural resources, making it similar to other Pacific island nations such as Samoa, Tonga, and the Solomon Islands.

-See here a list of 10 cities in Fiji and their elevation above sea level.
+Below is a list of major cities in Fiji with their corresponding elevation above sea level.